 Sentiment analysis is the process of monitoring customer behaviors over social media networks.
-Using IoT and digital transformation technology, companies can categorize consumer behavior into positive, negative or neutral.
+Using IoT and digital transformation technology, companies can categorize consumer behavior into positive, negative, or neutral.
 This can help companies in the food industry to analyze their customer emotions on a scale.
 Any negative review can be analyzed at scale and preventive measures can be taken to prevent the spread of negative words.
 This technique is beneficial for large-scale food retailers like McDonald’s, KFC, Pizza Hut, etc.

 Big data and analytics help companies to provide a personalized, customer-centric experience to every buyer.
-This includes important analysis of customer views like what they like, how much they can pay, what they share on social media, the stories they resonate with, the reviews they make etc. Today, big data and analytics has made tracking, collection, and timely delivery all possible through data.
+This includes important analysis of customer views like what they like, how much they can pay, what they share on social media, the stories they resonate with, the reviews they make, etc. Today, big data and analytics have made tracking, collection, and timely delivery all possible through data.
 Data analysis can give an insight into their changing behavior and improve the efficiency of marketing.
 The nexus of big data and machine learning in all its forms, including predictive analytics and even neural network deep learning, are the underpinnings of highly efficient, well informed, and deeply satisfying interactions that benefit both food industry businesses and customers.

 Providing and maintaining the same taste of food for consumers is a very challenging task in the food industry.
 The taste of food not only depends upon the proper ingredients measurement but also on their storage, quality, and season.
 Big data and analytics can analyze such changes and forecast the impact of each on the food taste and quality.
 Big data and analytics can also analyze the impact of factors like transportation and storage on the quality of packaged foods.
 The insights from such analysis can be used to understand pain points and suggest improvement measures.